bFraley/lexninja/README.md

 Find the Ancient Golden Sword located in one of the 9 buildings!

 Some buildings contain an opponent to defeat by striking 3 times.
-Some buildings contain a health restore item.
+Some buildings contain a health boost item.

 The Ancient Golden Sword is protected by a fierce opponent that takes 6 strikes to defeat!